 It can sustain the impact of cutting knives, but its open-grained wood can absorb water and moisture, wherein bacteria and fungi can accumulate.

-Also, maintaining walnut as a cutting board is high maintenance since it can shrink quickly.
+Also, maintaining walnut wood as a cutting board is high maintenance since it can shrink quickly.
 So conditioning it must be done quarterly or every two months.

 How To Maintain Your Hickory Cutting Board